Ohio State vs. Nebraska NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Saturday's over/under is 12.7 points lower than the two team's combined 77.2 points per game average.
+- Saturday's total is 12.7 points lower than the two team's combined 77.2 points per game average.

-- These two squads combine to surrender 39.6 points per game, 24.9 fewer than this contest's over/under.
+- These two squads combine to allow 39.6 points per game, 24.9 fewer than this contest's over/under.

 - Buckeyes games have an average total of 63.3 points this season, 1.2 fewer than Saturday's over/under.

-- The 53.9 PPG average total in Cornhuskers games this season is 10.6 points fewer than this game's over/under.
+- In 2021, games involving the Cornhuskers have averaged a total of 53.9 points, 10.6 fewer than this game's set over/under.

 Ohio State Stats and Trends

+- Ohio State has five wins against the spread in eight games this year.

-- The Buckeyes have an ATS record of 4-3 in their seven games when favored by 15 points or more so far this season.
+- This season, the Buckeyes have an against the spread record of 4-3 in their seven games as a favorite of 15 points or more.

-- Ohio State's games this year have eclipsed the over/under five times in eight opportunities (62.5%).
+- Ohio State's games this year have gone over the point total five times in eight opportunities (62.5%).

-- Ohio State is 5-3 against the spread and 7-1 overall in games when it puts up more than 20.3 points.
+- Ohio State is 5-3 against the spread and 7-1 overall this season when the team scores more than 20.3 points.

-- Ohio State is 5-3 against the spread and 7-1 overall when the team amasses more than 348.4 yards.
+- When Ohio State amasses more than 348.4 yards, the team is 5-3 against the spread and 7-1 overall.

 - The Buckeyes have turned the ball over six times this season, four fewer than the Cornhuskers have forced (10).